You've probably finished all your chocolate eggs now but did you know that for some people Easter is only just happening?

 In Greece, Orthodox Christians traditionally eat roasted lamb on a barbecue spit and Tsoureki, a sweet Easter bread.

 They also break their fast with a traditional soup called Magiritsa, which is made of lamb, rice and dill before the main feasting begins on Sunday.

 Serbian Orthodox families traditionally enjoy appetizers of smoked meats and cheeses, boiled eggs and red wine.
 The Easter meal consists of chicken noodle or lamb and vegetable soup followed by spit-roasted lamb.

-In Russia Orthodox Christian break their fast with a traditional Paskha Easter cake.
+In Russia Orthodox Christians break their fast with a traditional Paskha Easter cake.